THE QATSPY® Quapaw Aviation Tactical Sportswear Yarak Outfitters

 My Q & A with Colonel George Robert Hall, a Vietnam P.O.W. at the Hanoi Hilton

 Boatright: “What did you use as a golf club?”

-Colonel Hall: “I used my left thumb to represent the handle of the club, and placed my right hand around the left thumb on a stick.
-This also gave me the opportunity to maintain the correct grip pressure on the handle of the club.
+Colonel Hall: “I used a stick when the guard was observing us and my left thumb when they were observing us in our cells to represent the handle of the club, and placed my right hand around the left thumb or the stick.
+This also gave me the opportunity to maintain the correct grip pressure on the handle of the club and feel that is essential.
 This also allowed me to preset my wrist action in the golf swing, as I did when I played golf on a regular basis stateside.
 My main objective was to feel my wrist action in the golf swing.”

 Question No. 2

 Boatright: “What was the key component in your golf swing to give you the most realistic feel, since you did not have an actual golf club or experience the results of your golf shots?”

 Colonel Hall: “Everything had to be associated with my left thumb and wrists.
 I could not think about the floor as the ground for my point of reference.
 I realized if I could preset my wrists action in the golf swing sequence properly based on specific techniques, I knew that I had followed the correct golf swing sequence.
 If I could feel how the my left thumb pointed toward my right elbow, and how my wrists looked and were set in the golf swing, I could virtually set and execute my golf swing and shot that I wanted.”